Job-Protocol/Open-Source-Job-Board/README.md

 ### Environment variables

-In order to run this app, you need to set a few environment variables
+In order to run this app, you need to set a few environment variables.

 - `GOOGLE_API_KEY`: Put your Gogle API key here.
 Places API must be enabled.
 - `BUBBLE_API_PRIVATE_KEY`: Private key for jobprotocol API access on bubble